fspaolo/mywebsite/content/about/_index.md

 ## Short bio

 I first became interested in polar research during my undergraduate years while participating in an expedition to Antarctica for over a month.
 Seeking a multidisciplinary Earth Science education I studied Oceanography at the University of Sao Paulo, Brazil, where I had the opportunity to participate in several scientific cruises in the South Atlantic Ocean.
-During my Masters in Geophysics I gained experience in space geodesy, combining satellite altimetry and shipborne measurements to improve the derivation of the Earth's gravity field using inverse methods.
+During my Masters in Geophysics I gained experience in space geodesy, combining measurements from satellite altimetry and shipborne gravimetry to improve the derivation of the Earth's gravity field using inverse methods.
 I then moved to California/USA, where I obtained my Ph.D. degree in Geophysics from the University of California, San Diego.
-During my doctoral work, I developed statistical methods and change-detection algorithms to quantify, using multi-mission satellite data, trends and variability in the volume of the Antarctic Ice Sheet.
-I currently work at NASA's Jet Propulsion Laboratory / Caltech, where I use high-performance computing to integrate and analyze over 25 years of satellite-based height and velocity meassurements of the ice from the Antarctictic and Greenland ice sheets, with the goal of understanding the ice-climate interaction and improving sea-level projections ;)
+During my doctoral work, I developed statistical methods and change-detection algorithms to quantify trends and variability in the volume of the Antarctic Ice Sheet using multi-mission satellite (radar and laser) data.
+I currently work at NASA's Jet Propulsion Laboratory / Caltech, where I use high-performance computing to integrate and analyze over 25 years of satellite and airborne measurements of the height and velocity of the ice over Greenland and Antarctictica, with the goal of understanding the ice-climate interaction and improving sea-level projections for the next century ;)

 ![me, myself, I](/img/portrait.jpeg)